Self-Supervised Uncalibrated Multi-View Video Anonymization in the Operating Room: Methodology

 \subsection{Inference pipeline}

 During inference, we apply the fine-tuned whole-body detector on the OR videos to collect a large set of detections with a low-score threshold.
 Then, we apply tracking in each view to obtain the tracked boxes.
-In practice, we conduct tracking in two directions: from start to end and from end to start.
 Afterwards, we use tracked boxes in each frame as queries to conduct multi-view association, and obtain the associated boxes.
 By merging the tracked boxes and associated boxes, we obtain the final whole-body detections.
 Finally, we apply whole-body pose estimation to localize the keypoints.